bueltge/debug-objects/readme.md

 ### Translations
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).

+### Contact & Feedback
+The plugin is designed and developed by me (Frank Bültge)

+Please let me know if you like the plugin or you hate it or whatever ...
+Please fork it, add an issue for ideas and bugs.

+### Disclaimer
+I'm German and my English might be gruesome here and there.
+So please be patient with me and let me know of typos or grammatical farts.
+Thanks

 ## Changelog